aussiesolarbatteriesdatabase/aussiesolarbatteriesdatabase/hardware/panels/index.md

 ## General Information

-- IP-68 Rated
+- IP-68 Rated, dust-tight and can be submerged in water beyond 1m depth for more than 30 minutes.
-- Operates at 40-85 degrees Celsius
+- Made with Anodised Aluminium Alloy, operates at top performance while at 40-85+ degrees Celsius
 - Able to withstand most extreme environment conditions.
+- Power Tolerance of 0 - ~+3%
 - 25 year Product Warranty
 - 30 year Performance Warranty